pitchayakit/flask-app/README.md

 The project includes a Jenkinsfile that defines the CI/CD pipeline with the following stages:

 1. Checkout
-2. Build
+2. Build Docker Image
-3. Test
+3. Run Tests
-4. Docker Build
-5. Docker Push
-6. Deploy
+4. Deploy

 ### Jenkins Pipeline Setup